dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 title: "Publish and subscribe overview"
 linkTitle: "Overview"
 weight: 1000
-description: "Overview of the Pub/sub API building block"
+description: "Overview of the Pub/Sub API building block"
 ---

 ## Publish and subscribe pattern

-The publish and subscribe pattern (Pub/sub) allows microservices to communicate with each other using messages.
+The publish and subscribe pattern (Pub/Sub) enables microservices to communicate with each other using messages for event-driven architectures.

 - The producer, or **publisher**, writes messages to an input channel and sends them to a topic, unaware which application will receive them.
 - The consumer, or **subscriber**, subscribes to the topic and receives messages from an output channel, unaware which service produced these messages.